jason-dees-kr/test-doc-hub/breaking-changes/Technical-Proposals.md

 #### Disadvantages

 A breaking change is still a breaking change.
 The path to fix it is very straightforward, but front end developers cannot seemlessly update their SDKs.
 Possibly the biggest downside.

+The developer will have to know what library version to import.
+If `Models` is broken, how do they know to go to `Models-5` and not `Models-4`?
+How do they know `Models-5` even exists?

+Once a models library is removed from the SDK after the deprecation expiration data passes, there will be a build error for any import reference to that library.